leobudima/elogii-blog/content/click-collect-buy-online-pick-up-in-store.md

 ## Use Software to Build Omnichannel Fulfillment

-To complete your click and pick up in-store strategy, you need to optimize and automate your fulfillment process.
+To complete your click and pick-up in-store strategy, you need to optimize and automate your fulfillment process.

 From providing accurate quotes during checkout, through supply chain operations, and down to the pickup in-store, technology can help you to build an omnichannel fulfillment process.